CodeLagom/Client-Side-Password-Vault/README.md

 ```
 pip install -r requirements.txt
 ```
-Run the script for easy access to the vault
+Run the script once initially for easy access to the vault
 ```
 $ ./vault.sh
 ````
-Run the script from anywhere in the terminal
+Run the script from anywhere in the terminal with command
 ```
 vault
 ```